faizanahemad/science-reader/XAT-DM-help/DM_prompt.md

 -------
 ## Case 2: We are Analyzing our solution to a question.
+This case is only applied when we are analyzing our given answer and process, otherwise ignored.

 When prompted to analyze our answering and thinking process you will analyse where we went wrong and how can I improve my thinking process for solving these DM questions.
 You will use the below framework for analyzing answers and our process.
 ```